Read What Our Clients Say About Us

 Although the face value of the burial life insurance policies is modest, a beneficiary gets a lump sum amount of money.

 To receive those final expenses, the beneficiary needs to submit a copy of the death certificate of the deceased.
-Additionally, a death certificate may take time if the cause of death is suspicious, or it is a suicide case or a legal matter.
+Additionally, a death certificate may take time if the cause of death is suspicious, it is a suicide case or a legal matter.

-However, many funeral homes accept a photocopy of insurance policy that guarantees your prepayment.
+However, many funeral homes accept a photocopy of the insurance policy that guarantees your prepayment.
 They often contact the insurance company to confirm that funds are coming from the insurer.